jakejunk/junker.dev/server/src/main/resources/notes/foit-and-kintsugi.md

 ...

-- _Confession: I always Google "em dash" when I want to use one.
-Like seriously what on earth is `Alt + 0151`, Windows._
+- _Confession: I always Google "em dash" when I want to use one—seriously what on earth is `Alt + 0151`, Windows._
 - _If your neon sign is **actually** flickering, it might be broken._